 Brushes are made with three parts: a handle, bristles, and the metal section that holds them together, called the ferrule.

-The handle and bristles need to be well attached to the ferrule to reduce shedding and get a lifetime of use out of a brush.
+The handle and bristles need to be well attached to the ferrule to reduce shedding and get years of use out of a brush.
 Foundation brushes especially need to be made well as they get a lot of rotation on the bristles as you blend.

 TIP | I prefer to use brushes with longer handles, as it’s best to grip brushes closest to the very end (farthest from the bristles), for the softest product application.